Ersanio/snes-assembly-book/docs/math/arithmetic.md

 RTS                ; Return.
 A remains unchanged
 ```

-When you use INC when the value being modified is currently $FF, it would result in a $00 and the zero flag being set.
-Conversely, when you use DEC and the value being modified is currently $00, it would result in a $FF.
+There are also edge cases with these operations.
+When you use INC when the value that is being modified is currently $FF, it would result in a $00 and the zero flag being set.
+When you use DEC and the value that is being modified is currently $00, it would result in a $FF.

 {% hint style="info" %}
 INC and DEC don’t work with long addressing modes.
 They only work with absolute or direct page addressing modes.
 Therefore, instructions like `INC $7E000F` do not exist.
 Instead, you should use `INC $000F` or `INC $0F`.